magmide/magmide/README.md

 ## Is this design too ambitious?
 Is it just "everything and the kitchen sink"?

-This design is indeed very ambitous and broad, but here's my claim: none of the major features could be removed or weakened and still allow the project to achieve its goals.
+This design is indeed very ambitious and broad, but here's my claim: none of the major features could be removed or weakened and still allow the project to achieve its goals.
 Every major design feature has intentionally been "maxed out", and chosen to nicely interlock with the others in a way that covers the largest possible number of use cases.
 If these features weren't the strongest versions of themselves we would be leaving power on the table that we don't have to, and we'd just be wasting time before some other better design shows up in a few years.
 All these design features are tractable, so we shouldn't stop short.
 It should be necessary for truly mind-blowing breakthroughs in logic or computational theory to appear before we have to revisit this design.

 There are only three major design features that hold up everything else: